liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

         <dispatcher>ERROR</dispatcher>
     </filter-mapping>

-If you are using Resin as your app server, you need not JBoss Weld, as Resin includes the [CanDI](http://www.caucho.com/candi-java-dependency-injection/) implementation of CDI by default.
+If you are using Resin as your app server, you don't need JBoss Weld, as Resin includes the [CanDI](http://www.caucho.com/candi-java-dependency-injection/) implementation of CDI by default.